romain-cambonie/serenity-workflow-dev/README.md

 Serenity workflows aim to provide easy to use, understand and modify reusable github actions workflows for common ci/cd use cases.

 - Workflows DO NOT use marketplace actions or any dependencies except for github default actions.
-- Workflows are given as local file for ease-of-modification and adaptation to your needs.
+- Workflows are given as local files for ease-of-modification and adaptation to your needs.

 ## Table des matières